Codecademy/docs/content/general/concepts/semantic-technologies/terms/rdf.md

 ## RDF Triples

-RDF represents data in the format of **triples** -- ordered sets of three elements.
+RDF represents data in the format of **triples** &mdash; ordered sets of three elements.
 These elements signify a subject, a predicate, and an object.

 An RDF triple can therefore be represented as follows: